durja/salesforce-training/Week2/day14-flow-governance/Readme.md

 # Day 14 – Flow Governance & Approval Processes

-## Multi-Level Approval Design
+## Approval Workflow Examples

-### 1. Course Creation Approval
+### Course Creation

-**Approval Order:**

-1. Faculty submits course proposal
-2. Department Head reviews
-3. Academic Dean approves
-4. Registrar activates course

-**After Approval:**

-* Course is added to the course catalog.
-* Students can register.

-**After Rejection:**

-* Proposal is returned to faculty with comments.

----
+Faculty submits a course proposal.
+The Department Head reviews it, followed by the Dean.
+Once approved, the course is added to the academic catalog.
+If rejected, it is returned for modification.

-### 2. Faculty Leave Request
+### Faculty Leave Request

-**Approval Order:**

-1. Faculty submits leave request
-2. Department Head reviews
-3. Principal approves

-**After Approval:**

-* Leave is recorded in the system.
-* Timetable adjustments are initiated.

-**After Rejection:**

-* Leave request is declined and faculty is notified.

----
+A faculty member submits a leave request.
+The Department Head reviews it and then the Principal gives final approval.
+Rejected requests are sent back with comments.

-### 3. Student Scholarship Request
+### Student Scholarship Request

-**Approval Order:**

-1. Student submits application
-2. Scholarship Committee reviews
-3. Finance Department verifies eligibility
-4. Principal gives final approval

-**After Approval:**

-* Scholarship amount is allocated.

-**After Rejection:**

-* Student receives rejection notification.

----
+Students apply for scholarships.
+The Scholarship Committee reviews the application, Finance verifies eligibility, and the Principal gives final approval.

-### 4. Budget Approval
+### Budget Approval

-**Approval Order:**

-1. Department submits budget request
-2. Finance Manager reviews
-3. Principal approves

-**After Approval:**

-* Budget is released for use.

-**After Rejection:**

-* Request is returned for revision.
+Departments submit budget requests.
+Finance reviews the request and the Principal approves the final budget allocation.

 ---